13 Sustainability Blogs for Eco Ideas & Inspiration

 Inspired by this gradual journey, the blog is filled with tips for small and doable changes, all based on Shia’s experiences.
 She knows that big changes happen this way, even when they’re at #TurtleSpeedPower.

-If you want simple and sustainable tips, without feeling like you need to move off-grid or fit your trash in a mason jar, dive into her varied topics like books, dental hygiene, housekeeping, kids, makeup, veganism, pregnancy, and more.
+If you want simple and sustainability tips, without feeling like you need to move off-grid or fit your trash in a mason jar, dive into her varied topics like books, dental hygiene, housekeeping, kids, makeup, veganism, pregnancy, and more.

 Her Instagram is also super fun and informative.